MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/autoclusterplugin.md

 ---
 # autocluster plugin

 `autocluster` finds common patterns of discrete attributes (dimensions) in the data.
-It then reduces the results of the original query, whether it's 100 or 100k rows, to a small number of patterns.
+It then reduces the results of the original query, whether it's 100 or 100,000 rows, to a few patterns.
 The plugin was developed to help analyze failures (such as exceptions or crashes) but can potentially work on any filtered data set.
 The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 > [!NOTE]
 > `autocluster` is largely based on the Seed-Expand algorithm from the following paper: [Algorithms for Telemetry Data Mining using Discrete Attributes](https://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=d5kcrO+cpEU=&t=1).